michealengland/micheal-dev-2/src/content/blog/ghcli-7-setting-a-custom-editor-for-the-github-cli.md

 One downside I've encountered with this setup is the need to fully close the Nota application after using it.
 This requirement can be a bit frustrating, especially since I frequently use Nota for note-taking purposes.
 While other applications might integrate more seamlessly with the GitHub CLI.

 ![Using Nota as an editor with the GitHub CLI.](./assets/ghcli-7-nota-editor.png)

+### Takeaways
+Thank you for taking the time to read this blog series.
+I really hope that this blog has inspired you to dive deeper into workflow optimizing.
+Taking advantage of [aliases](/blog/ghcli-5-creating-and-managing-github-cli-aliases/), [complex commands](/blog/ghcli-4-building-custom-github-cli-commands/), and utilizing your editor to help your write better and faster PRs will help you save a large amount of time.
+In the future I hope to write more about some of the really complex areas within the GitHub CLI.